 The wide surface may also be used to scrape up, or spread any sauce served with the fish.

-As with the fish knife the fish fork is used with fish dishes.
-The standard fish fork smaller than a table fork and is approximately 7 ¼ to 7 ¾ inches long.
-Fish forks (and knives) often have an incurve shaped form (pictured); we believe this feature was simply to differentiate it from all the other forks that could be present on the table, as potentially there could be a considerable amount.
+As with the fish knife, the fish fork is used with fish dishes.
+The standard fish fork is smaller than a table fork at approximately 7 ¼ to 7 ¾ inches long.
+Fish forks (and knives) often have an incurve shaped form (pictured); this feature was likely simply to differentiate it from all the other forks that could be present on the table, as there were frequently many.

 Placement of Fish Knives and Forks on the Dining Table